Studies in English

 Ophthalmology

 During ophthalmology course medical students learn many of the basic elements of ocular diagnosis and treatment.
 The student will be able to perform many aspects of a routine eye exam.
-This includes the ability to assess visual acuity, intraocular pressure, anterior segment examination using a slit lamp biomicroscope, and fundus evaluation using direct and indirect ophthalmoscopy.
+This includes the ability to assess visual acuity, visual field by confrontation method, intraocular pressure, anterior segment examination using a slit lamp biomicroscope, to assess ocular motility, light reflex, and fundus evaluation using direct ophthalmoscope with special emphasis on findings in the optic nerve.

 Emphasis is placed on common ophthalmic conditions.
 The ophthalmic signs and symptoms of ocular and systemic diseases are presented in a lecture series.